 Pixel Android 10 Problems

-Again, the new version of Android 10 squashes bugs and performance issues, but the final version is causing problems for some Pixel, Pixel 2, and Pixel 3 users.
+Again, the new version of Android 10 squashes bugs and performance issues, but the final version is causing problems for some Pixel users.

 Some users are running into installation issues.
 If you’re experiencing issues with the Android 10 installation process, take a look at our guide.

-Pixel users are also complaining about a variety of other problems including connectivity issues, abnormal battery drain, UI lag, sound issues, and more.
+Pixel users are also complaining about a variety of other problems including installation issues, connectivity issues, abnormal battery drain, UI lag, sound issues, and issues with apps.

-It’s a short list, but we expect the list to grow as more people download and install the latest version of Android 10.
+We expect the list of problems to grow as more people download and install the latest version of Android 10.

 Where to Report Problems & Find Feedback